inkVerb/VIP/501/Lesson-02.md

 - SQL belongs inside a "logic code" like PHP (or Node, Python, etc)
   - In the next lesson, we will put SQL inside PHP to make a website come to life
   - This is how most software applications are made
-  - SQL has alternatives (MongoDB, ScalaQL) just how PHP has alternatives (Node, Python)
+  - SQL has alternatives (MongoDB, ScalaQL, PostgreSQL) just how PHP has alternatives (Node.js, Python, Go)
 - In app development:
   1. Learn the SQL you need to do what you need done *correctly*
     - *(don't be a 'sript kiddy', who just copies from others without understanding)*
   2. Maintain a "cheat sheet of SQL recipes to hack" for building your PHP code
   3. Prepare your SQL queries in a text editor *to each specific need*
   4. Copy-paste your SQL queries into the terminal *to test them*
-  5. Finally, put your tested SQL queries into your PHP code (or Node, Python, etc)
+  5. Finally, put your tested SQL queries into your PHP code (or Node, Python, Go, etc)

 ## How Much SQL Should I Learn?
 - In any work, most of your SQL queries are the same, again and again, with few differences
 - Many people who work with data all day as a job know SQL language very well and use the terminal
 - Working with SQL directly (phpMyAdmin or terminal) is another type of work to itself
 - If you make a serious app: remember it goes two ways: *understand*, then *copy*
+- Don't learn all SQL, you will never learn all
+- Learn a little beyond what you will use, but make sure you understand it
   - Study SQL in more depth than you will use, just to make sure you aren't doing things wrong
   - Copy-paste SQL queries from a "**cheat sheet you understand**" so you aren't making mistakes
+  - Don't waste all your time studying SQL forever when you won't use it
 - Start as a beginner in SQL with [SoloLearn: SQL Fundamentals](https://www.sololearn.com/Course/SQL/)

 ___